21 Best Nonprofit Leadership Retreat Facilitators (2026)

 Jonno White

-• 19 min read
+• 16 min read

 Nonprofit leadership retreat planning with compass and notebooks on conference table in warm natural light

-The Complete Rankings
+The Complete List

 1. Jonno White, Consult Clarity (Clarity Group Global)

-Jonno White is a Certified Working Genius Facilitator, bestselling author, and leadership consultant who has facilitated retreats and offsites for nonprofits, schools, corporates, and boards across four continents.
+Jonno White is a Certified Working Genius Facilitator, leadership consultant, and author of Step Up or Step Out who has facilitated retreats and offsites for nonprofits, schools, corporates, and boards across four continents.
 Based in Brisbane, Australia, Jonno works globally and regularly travels for speaking and facilitation engagements.
-Organisations consistently find that international travel is far more affordable than expected.

 2. Tom Iselin, First Things First

-3. Dennis C. Miller, DCM Associates
+3. Dennis C. Miller

 4. Joan Garry, Joan Garry Consulting

-Best For.
-Nonprofits seeking a facilitator who deeply understands ED-board dynamics.
+Best for: nonprofits seeking a facilitator who deeply understands ED-board dynamics.
 Organisations wanting ongoing leadership support beyond the retreat itself.

 5. The Ross Collective

-Best For.
-Bay Area nonprofits and funders.
+Best for: Bay Area nonprofits and funders.
 Organisations wanting participatory facilitation methods and strong post-retreat accountability processes.

 6. The Bridgespan Group